toextendmylimits/Meta_Coding/behaviour_questions/common-questions.md

   1. how to manage code change use feature toggle or specific branch

 - Describe a decision you disagreed with, and how it impacted your work
   Choice of programming language Kotlin/Java
+  Disagree with whether developers should do more manual test

 - Tell me about a time you needed to push for a change that you knew would be unpopular with some people
   Push developers to write more unit test